subro608/Bert_ner/README.md

 # Bert_ner
-Used pytorch-pretrained-BERT library from huggingface to make a Named Entity Recognition model
+Used pytorch-pretrained-bert library from huggingface to make a Named Entity Recognition model